-215.44 Board of Administration; powers and duties in relation to investment of trust funds.-

-(3) Notwithstanding any law to the contrary, all investments made by the State Board of Administration pursuant to ss.
+- 215.44 Board of Administration; powers and duties in relation to investment of trust funds.- - investments made by the State Board of Administration pursuant to ss.
 215.44-215.53 shall be subject to the restrictions and limitations contained in s.
 215.47, except that investments made by the State Board of Administration under a trust agreement pursuant to subsection (1) shall be subject only to the restrictions and limitations contained in the trust agreement.